wallabythree/wallabythree.github.io/content/posts/mch2022-badge-challenge.md

 program counter `PC`).
 However, we can also try overwriting more registers, particularly to see if we can play with the stack pointer in register **a1**.
-Because the return address and the stack pointer are stored next to each other in memory, we simply need to write the four bytes beyond the return address to control the stack pointer.
+Because the return address and the stack pointer are stored next to each other in memory, we simply need to write four bytes beyond the return address to control the stack pointer.
 We start at the original value for our frame (`0x3ffbf1d0`) and play around with it until we find that address `0x3ffbb1b0` will result in values from our input buffer being stored in registers **a10**